matthewfeickert/git-basics/README.md

 git checkout HEAD^^ -- README.md
 ```

-and `git diff` or `git cat README.md` will reveal have recovered the state of the `README` before we made the edits.
+and `git diff` or `cat README.md` will reveal have recovered the state of the `README` before we made the edits.

 - **N.B.:** We have recovered the _state_ of the `README` but we have not undone our commits.
 Simply checking `git log` shows us this.
 # Example of Matthew's daily workflow